 In the event of layoffs, the Employee with the least seniority shall be the first to be laid off and the last to be rehired in each department.
-No new Employees will be hired until laid off personnel on the Seniority List have had an opportunity to apply for available work for which they have the required knowledge, skills and ability.
-A laid off Employee, however, or a regular Employee who is about to be laid off, shall be offered a position in any department that is being filled by a less senior Employee, provided that the regular Employee has the required knowledge, skills and abilities to fill such position.
+No new Employees will be hired until laid off personnel on the Seniority List have had an opportunity to apply for available work for which they have the required ability, skills, knowledge and qualifications.
+A laid off Employee, however, or a regular Employee who is about to be laid off, shall be offered a position in any department that is being filled by a less senior Employee, provided that the regular Employee has the required ability, skills, knowledge and qualifications to fill such position.
 The laid off employee is to be paid at the rate of pay of the position bumping into.
-Regular Employees who are laid off shall have the job postings mailed to them.
+Regular Employees who are laid off shall have the job postings emailed to them, or mailed at their request.